jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ## Resource Templates and Profiles
 The Library of Congress's [Bibframe Editor][BFE] was an important source of inspiration for Sinopia.
-To support a wide range of cataloging use cases, the BFE followed a two-part strategy where a user first creates a JSON Profile containing one or more Resource Templates in the BIBFRAME Profile Editor that is saved in a backend server, running the [Verso](https://github.com/lcnetdev/verso) middleware from the Library of Congress, which can then be loaded into the BFE to generate different types of user interfaces depending on the requirements for the material.
+To support a wide range of cataloging use cases, the BFE followed a two-part strategy.
+First, a user creates a JSON Profile containing one or more Resource Templates in the BIBFRAME Profile Editor.
+These templates can vary by the material being cataloged and are then saved in a backend server, running the [Verso](https://github.com/lcnetdev/verso) middleware from the Library of Congress.
+This template is then loaded into the BFE to generate different types of user interfaces depending on the requirements for the material.
 So, for example, a Monograph Profile contains a BIBFRAME Work and Instance Resources
 Templates along with any supporting Resource Templates that a user could then load into the BFE to catalog a Book Instance or Work.
-The Profile JSON file containing one or more Resource Templates is in effect a Domain Specific Language (DSL) for generating the user interface needed by the user to cataloging a specific type of BIBFRAME entity.
-The Profile DSL, while developed for the BIBFRAME ontology, is generic enough that other linked-data vocabularies can be used in addition to BIBFRAME but must be specified within a Resource Template.
+The Profile JSON file containing one or more Resource Templates is in effect a Domain Specific Language (DSL) for generating the user interface needed by the user to catalog a specific type of BIBFRAME entity.
+The Profile DSL, while developed for the BIBFRAME ontology, is generic enough that other linked-data vocabularies can be used in addition to BIBFRAME, though they must be specified within a Resource Template.

-A Resource Template contains a number of properties that define such things as the label to display in the user interface, an URI to use as the RDF type, and one or more properties contained in the `propertyTemplate` list.
+A Resource Template contains a number of properties that define properties such as the label to display in the user interface, an URI to use as the RDF type, and one or more properties contained in the `propertyTemplate` list.
 Sinopia, following the BFE's example, only displays one top-level Resource Template at a time in the editor user interface.
-A source of confusion early on in the project arose when analyzing the Library of Congress set of Profiles as the id of a profile was often duplicated as one of the ids of the contained Resource Templates.
+A source of confusion early on in the project arose when analyzing the Library of Congress set of Profiles, as the id of a profile was often duplicated as one of the ids of the contained Resource Templates.
 This was fixed in later iterations of these Library of Congress Profiles.